GetStream/stream-cli/docs/chat.md

 OPTIONS
   -c, --channel=channel  (required) The channel ID you are targeting.
-  -m, --message=message  The ID of the message you would like to remove.
+  -m, --message=message  (required) The ID of the message you would like to remove.
 ```

 _See code: [src/commands/chat/message/remove.js](https://github.com/getstream/stream-cli/blob/v0.0.1-beta.22/src/commands/chat/message/remove.js)_